-In October 2020, an FWP contractor replaced the washed-out and clogged culvert on O'Neill Creek with a bridge.
+In October 2020, a FWP contractor replaced the washed-out and clogged culvert on O'Neill Creek with a bridge.
 DNRC, FWP, and NRDP contributed to the cost of the new bridge.
 The new bridge will allow unimpeded fish passage in O'Neill Creek.
 NRDP and the WRC were in discussions with the landowner to determine his interest in a fish screen, but the landowner passed away in December 2020.
 An NRDP engineer prepared a design options memorandum in early 2021.
-In 2022, the WRC has been in contact with the new landowner, but the landowner wants to wait until the legal transfer of the estate is complete, anticipated to be the end of 2022.
+In 2022 and 2023, the WRC has been in contact with the new landowner, but the landowner wants to wait until the legal transfer of the estate is complete.
 NRDP will present the design options to the new landowners when the legal process is complete.

-O'Neil Creek Aquatic Monitoring
+O'Neill Creek Aquatic Monitoring

-FWP conducts watershed monitoring in the O'Neil Creek Watershed every 4-5 years.
+FWP conducts watershed monitoring in the O'Neill Creek Watershed every 4-5 years.
 In 2020, FWP and the WRC shocked the main irrigation ditch coming off of O'Neill Creek and discovered that many trout are being entrained in the irrigation ditch.